kellykohlleffel/genai-rag-snowflake/README.md

     ) AS winery_information
     FROM california_wine_country_visits;

-/** Transformation #2 - Using the Snowflake Cortex embed_text_768 LLM function, creates embeddings from the newly created vineyard_data_single_string table and creates a vector table called winery_embedding.
+/** Transformation #2 - Using the Snowflake Cortex embed_text_768 LLM function, this transformation creates embeddings from the newly created vineyard_data_single_string table and creates a vector table called winery_embedding.
 /** Create the vector table from the wine review single field table **/
       CREATE or REPLACE TABLE vineyard_data_vectors AS
             SELECT winery_or_vineyard, winery_information,